oicr-gsi/pipeline-timings/README.md

 # Pipeline Timings #

 Scripts in this repo are used to generate workflow run time diagrams.
-`workflow_rt.py` is used to plot run times by extracting workflow IDs from input JSON files.
+`workflow_rt.py` is used to plot run times by extracting workflow IDs from input JSON/TXT files.

 ## Getting Started ##